Berry Clafoutis recipe – a traditional French dessert. I made it with Blackberries and Blueberries. Breakfast and dessert recipe.

 Use 9 inch square cake pan.

-4) Combine dry ingredients from step 2 with wet ingredients from step 3, and stir, using electric mixer, until a smooth batter forms.
+Combine dry ingredients with wet ingredients, and stir, using electric mixer, until a smooth batter forms.
 The batter will be very liquid.
 At this point, you can mix in optional lemon zest into the batter.